top of page

 Benefits

-Posture can change for many reasons and affect dogs in different ways with varying severity.
+Postural adaptations happen due to many reasons and affect dogs in different ways and severity.
 Common causes include overuse/repetitive strain, injury, post operative and pathologies.
-Adaptations in animals only becomes a concern when it causes chronic discomfort and interferes with daily activity.
-These activities could be as simple as no longer being able to go upstairs or jump on the sofa to no longer participating in agility.
+Adaptations often interfere with daily mobility and cause chronic pain (pain lasting >12 weeks).
+Reduced mobility can be as simple as no longer able to go upstairs or on the sofa, reduced play or frequently stopping on walks.

 chronic pain in a dog